 Let’s imagine a showdown between Lee Child’s Jack Reacher and your Dylan Hunter.
 Reacher has the brawn, but can he compete against Dylan Hunter’s brain?
 Tell us how Dylan Hunter would win!

 Ouch.
 First of all, I love the Jack Reacher character and have enjoyed most of Lee Child’s thrillers.
 Second, fictional characters—whether Lee’s or mine—can do pretty much anything the author wants them to; so Lee and I can always imagine and invent ways in which Dylan Hunter could defeat Jack, or vice versa.
 Now, if you’re asking about a physical confrontation between the very smart, very ruthless, and very large Jack Reacher, vs. the very smart, very ruthless, and considerably smaller Dylan Hunter—well, I don’t think the boxing commissioner would allow such a match.

 Both guys also fight dirty, however, and maybe Dylan would have a few tricks up his sleeve that Jack wouldn’t expect.
 Who knows?
 Either way, things would get bloody.
 If your question is about something more than a physical fight—well, I’m sure that Dylan, with his money and background, could come up with a lot of high-tech spy gadgets to even the odds.

-With its passionate love affair between Dylan and Annie, HUNTER marries crime fiction with romance.
+With its passionate love affair between Dylan and Annie, Hunter marries crime fiction with romance.
 Do you see yourself ever joining the growing ranks of male romantic novelists?
 Or perhaps exploring other genres besides crime/thrillers?

 Pure romance novels?
 Probably not.
 However, after I’ve given Dylan a good run, I do have ideas for novels outside the thriller genre.
 Stay tuned.